make-software/how-to-casperlabs/docs/aws/setup-mainnet-validator-from-scratch.md

 ### Fund account

-To fund an account visit the [Faucet](https://clarity.make.services/#/faucet) page.
-Select the account you want to fund and hit "Request Tokens".
-Wait until the request transaction succeeds.
+To fund an account, send tokens (from an exchange or from another account on the network) to it, by using the content of the `public_key_hex` file as the recipient address.
+Wait until the transaction succeeds.

 ## Configure and Run the Node